basilhussain/stm8-lin-checksum/README.md

 # Building

-Run `make library` in the code's root folder.
+Run `make` in the code's root folder.
 Some arguments may be required; see below.
 The output `.lib` file is placed in the `lib` folder.

 By default, without specifying any further options to `make`, the library compiles for the medium memory model.

 To compile for the large memory model (i.e. SDCC's `--model-large` option), give an additional argument of `MODEL=large` to `make`.
-If *your* code is compiled with `--model-large`, then you will need to build this library as such.
+If your code that you will be linking with is compiled using `--model-large`, then you will need to build this library as such too.

 # Usage